dankelley/oce/sandbox/coastlineSubset/README.md

 projects, so a 1-minute operation is not a real pain and (b) it is purposely written in an indexing/looping style, so it can be made into C easily.

+# 03.R

+Trim four sides (but wrong on step 3, e.g. for USA)